JonasOuellet/zlayermanager/readme.md

 ## Build

-To build you have to navigate to `src` folder
+To build you have to navigate to `src` folder and activate the virtual environment.

 #### Building zlm.exe
 ```bash